-- You have applied for too many credit cards.
-This can be a problem for many of us who love the thrill of travel rewards credit cards (myself included).
-Chase is especially tough on this one since the implementation of the 5/24 rule; scroll down for more information about these restrictions.
+You have applied for too many credit cards.
+This can be a problem for many of us who love travel rewards credit cards.
+Chase is especially tough on this one since implementing the 5/24 rule; scroll down for more information about these restrictions.

-- You have a lot of credit with Chase already.
-If you already have a couple of Chase credit cards open, you might be nearing the top limit of credit they are willing to extend to you.
+You already have a lot of credit with Chase.
+If you already have a couple of Chase credit cards open, you might be nearing the top limit of credit it is willing to extend to you.

-- You made a mistake on the application.
-Sometimes, an application’s pending status can be due to a simple typo or other unintentional errors.
+You made a mistake on the application.
+An application’s pending status can sometimes be due to a simple typo or other unintentional errors.

 Chase Credit Card Application Status

-If the stars align, you’ll receive a “Your Application Has Been Approved” message right away.
+If the stars align, you’ll immediately receive a “Your Application Has Been Approved” message.

 If you don’t get immediately approved, don’t fret; there’s still hope.
 You might:

-- Get a letter in the mail confirming or denying your application.
-(This should arrive within 7-10 days, although in some cases it could take up to 30 days.)
+Get a letter in the mail confirming or denying your application.
+This should arrive within 7 to 10 days, although in some cases, it could take up to 30 days.

-- Get a message stating you will have a decision within 2 weeks.
+Get a message stating you’ll have a decision within 2 weeks.